ItsTato/PieRPG/README.md

 # PieRPG
 Concept!
 Extensible, simple-to-use-&amp;-learn and, lightweight game engine for making web RPGs using a Python backend.

-# Revision the 2nd
+# Revision the 2nd and a half
 > [!NOTE]
 > Everything described in this document is just a concept of a possible game engine that I am interested in creating.
 Due to how busy I am at the moment, this is most likely to be abandoned here for a while or inmediately picked up.
 No way to tell.

 ## Plugins
-PieRPS's default functionality can be easily expanded using **Plugins**.
+PieRPG's default functionality can be easily expanded using **Plugins**.

 A plugin is a folder witth a plugin.yaml and can have any of the following files:
 - plugin.pre.js